-I always knew that if I got married one day, I didn’t want to wear a traditional wedding dress or white, but I never would have imagined that I would be wearing Christian Dior for my wedding.
+I always knew that if I got married one day, I didn’t want to wear a traditional wedding dress or white, but I never would have imagined that I would be wearing a Christian Dior wedding dress.
 Grab yourself a glass of wine because this is quite the story!

 I had my wedding dress hanging in my closet for three years before Simon and I even got married, and first saw it six years ago.
 I know that might sound very crazy but it was love, at first sight.

 Several years before we were even engaged, this was early 2013, I was invited to a trunk show for the launch of a new online store named Suzsuq which sold pre-loved designer clothing and accessories.
 Susan Ensor the founder would travel to the Middle East, mainly Dubai and Kuwait to source second hand and vintage luxury goods, that she would then bring them back to Perth.